Merkoba/Hue/configuration.md

 "main_room_id"
 >The name of the main room.
 This is the room that will be joined when going to the root url.
 This room is created automatically when first joined.

+"media_directory"
+>Internal path to were media files (user & rooms images etc) are stored.

+"public_media_directory"
+>Public location to access the media files.

 "default_main_room_name"
 >The default name of the main room.
 Just like any room, this can be changed later.